TEALSK12/introduction-to-computer-science/lesson_66.md

 1. Preparation
     - Choose a date for Project Sharing ahead of time, and inform students of the format.
     - Check that each student's planning documents, and or daily journal notes, are up to date
-    - Some possible formats:
+    - Some possible formats (depends on the size of your class):
-        * 30 minutes for individual presentations, followed by 20 minutes of "open-floor" time where students can roam around the classroom and look at each other's work like a traditional science-fair;
+        * 40 minutes for individual presentations, followed by 10 minutes of "open-floor" time where students can roam around the classroom and look at each other's work science-fair style, and answer questions;
-        * prepare a Project Walk-through video ahead of time, showcasing their project;
+        * Prepare a Project Walk-through video ahead of time, showcasing their project;
-        * share in pairs, and then shift to the next table/chair round-robin or jigsaw style;
+        * Share in pairs, and then shift to the next table/chair round-robin, or jigsaw style;
-        * conduct an interview of a few projects at the beginning of class over a period of time.
+        * Conduct an interview of a few projects at the beginning of class over a period of time.
     - This may be a good opportunity to invite guests or visitors to your classroom.
+---
+### Emphasize with students...

+### Curricular Competencies - Applied SKills

+Peer feedback is valuable.
+It helps us grow.
+This can be done by having a few minutes for Q&A after the presentation.
+Or, peers can be invited to complete a short survey.
+Remember to put any emotions or hard feelings aside.

+---

 2. Sharing Content
     -   Inform students that their sharing should include:  pitch or poster (highlight key features); demo (how it works); reflections on their development process (what went well? what didn't go well);  lessons learnt;  ideas for future work.